chenlei-leng/chenlei-leng.github.io/_pages/teaching.md

 ### 🧭 Teaching Philosophy

-I emphasize **active, hands-on learning** with real-world data, fostering critical thinking in an inclusive and supportive environment.
+I emphasize **theory and derivation alongside hands-on learning**, using real-world data to foster critical thinking in an inclusive and supportive environment.

 ---